 -

-Look at the weight, not just jar size
+Check net weight, not just jar size

 -

-Check jam-to-pastry ratio
+Compare jam-to-pastry ratio

 -

-Compare ingredient lists if available
+Review ingredient lists when available

 5. Buy From a Bakery With Proven Festive Expertise